OliverHennhoefer/arcpy-supercluster/README.md

-# ArcPy_Supercluster
+# ArcPy Supercluster for ArcGIS
-Implementation of the simple and fast spatial clustering algorithm 'supercluster' for ArcGIS.
+An Implementation of the simple and fast spatial clustering algorithm 'supercluster' (e.g. used by Mapbox) for ArcGIS that efficiently  clustering huge datasets of points.

+Steps:
+1 Start with a random point of the dataset
+2 Find every point that lies within the given radius around this point 3 Form a cluster with the nearby points
+4 Randomly select a new point of the dataset that isn't part of a cluster and repeat the previos steps.

+(Trial project.
+Implemented to get familiar with Python Syntax and the ArcPy interface for ArcGIS.)